What is a float tank/ sensory deprivation tank?

 Imagine the feeling of being suspended in space.
 That’s the feeling you get floating in 900 pounds of dissolved epsom salt.
 More than simple relaxation, epsom salt or magnesium sulfate, is a mineral that nearly everyone is deficient in.
-When you float in the pod your body absorbs these minerals and your body’s magnesium and sulfate levels increase.
+During float therapy your body absorbs these minerals and your body’s magnesium levels increase.
 This helps to calm your nervous system and enhance your body’s natural ability to heal.
 The deep relaxation state you enter when floating helps to reduce stress by lowering cortisol levels.
 Blood flow is stimulated and endorphins are released.

 Endorphins are chemicals in the brain that reduce feelings of pain and trigger positive feelings.
 Studies have shown that floatation therapy can even help with depression.
 The endorphins released during a float last beyond the float session itself.